kxi/ExvoMasternodeSetup/README.md

-If you found this script and masternode setup guide helpful...
+If you found the scripts and masternode setup guide helpful...

 ... please consider tipping me Exvo to: **ENbQLq2Tiyv1jejwKDhCwPAc68sHzvYquM**.

+Thanks :-)